scattering/crystal-vis/README.md

 Python code for visualizing crystals given a .cfl

+All software used for the visualization is internal to NIST's ITL Laboratory.
 All code written in a centOS 7 terminal.

 ## Important shell commands